-The Student Union, known as the “BDE” (French for Bureau des Étudiants), represents students in relation to the school administration.
+The Student Union, known as the “BDE” (Bureau des Étudiants), represents students in relation to the school administration.
 The role of the BDE is also to participate in the life of the school, through various initiatives and activities (parties, lectures, travel and leisure, humanitarian actions and so on).

 The MUN delegation is a society set up by ESPOL students with the purpose of representing the school in various MUN sessions organised throughout Europe.
 The delegation is of course open to all ESPOL students interested in this project!

 Created in 2015, the purpose of this society is to integrate foreign students arriving at ESPOL.
 How?
 By organising a “buddies system”, introducing students to the region and French culture and helping them out with administrative procedures upon their arrival in France.

 Espol Junior Consulting is a non-profit specialised in economic development.
 It functions according to the same principle as public affairs consulting firms.
 Our students make use of the knowledgeand practices they have acquired during their studies at Espol for the benefit of cases submitted by our clients.
 The areas of expertise of our “student-experts” encompass: Legal and legislative watch, Analysis and evaluation of public policies, Management of religious activities.

 ESPOL’art is the school in charge of artistic activities.
 It promotes cultural life at the school through activities such as theatre, painting or cinema.